Skip to main content

 Summary

 Spinal fusion is when two individual spinal vertebrae become joined together by bone formed as a result of surgery.
 This may involve the use of bone graft and/or surgical implants.
-The aim of the surgery is to stop motion at that joint in order to stabilise the joint.
-Spinal fusion is not recommended for patients with non-specific, mechanical back pain.
+The surgery aims to stop movement at segment(s) of the spine to stabilise the joint and remove pain.
+Spinal fusion is not recommended for patients with isolated back pain where there is no identified cause.

 This guidance applies to adults aged 19 years and over.